johankraft/zephyr-tracing-doc/index.rst

     :figclass: align-center
     :width: 80%

 Zephyr kernel events are captured automatically when Tracealyzer tracing is enabled.
 Tracealyzer also provides advanced application logging support, where you call the Tracealyzer tracing library from your application code.
 This lets you see both kernel and application events together and you may also visualize the application logging in several ways, for example as data plots and state diagrams.
-Learn in the Tracealyzer User Manual, provided with the application.
+Learn more in the Tracealyzer User Manual provided with the application.

 TraceRecorder Stream Ports
 --------------------------